Introduction

 The Firm and everyone working for or with the Firm must ensure that they share personal information with other individuals or organisations only where they are permitted to do so in accordance with data protection law.

 Wherever, possible we will ensure that we have the client’s (or other data subject’s) consent before sharing their personal data, although, it is accepted that this will not be possible in all circumstances, for example if the disclosure is required by law.
+Any further questions around data sharing should be directed to Susan Harwood, the Information Security Officer.

 Data Protection Impact Assessments (DPIAs)